 Designing a cryptographic architecture which enables adaptability and scalability

 The digital revolution in banking and financial services is coming sooner than many people think.
-Neobanks continue to gain a larger market share of newly opened bank accounts throughout major markets.
+Neobanks continue to increase their market share of newly opened bank accounts throughout major markets.

 But traditional banks can continue to lead the banking industry in the future by investing in technology, including cryptographic capabilities, to increase their digital, personalized, and multi-channel offerings to their customers.

-A central enabler to such a development will be a centralized, intelligent, banking-grade cryptography management platform, which is able to deliver and control all aspects of strong cryptography and key management throughout a hybrid cloud environment and thus remain control of data.
+A central enabler to such a development will be a centralized, intelligent, banking-grade cryptography management platform, which is able to deliver and control all aspects of strong cryptography and key management across a hybrid cloud environment and therefore maintain data control.

-And lastly, such a system needs to make it possible that even the most innovative service idea can be conducted in a way compliant to regulatory requirements and standards.
+And lastly, such a system needs to make it possible that even the most innovative service idea can be conducted in a way compliant with regulatory requirements and industry standards.